Alan Parker: 1978–1990: Subsequent success

 Parker next directed Midnight Express (1978), based on a true account by Billy Hayes about his incarceration and escape from a Turkish prison for trying to smuggle hashish out of the country.
 Parker made the film in order to do something radically different from Bugsy Malone, which would broaden his style of filmmaking.
 The script was written by Oliver Stone in his first screenplay, and won Stone his first Academy Award.
 The music was composed by Giorgio Moroder, who was also awarded his first Oscar for the film.
 Midnight Express established Parker as a "front rank director", as both he and the film were Oscar nominated.
 The success of that film also gave him the freedom from then on to direct films of his own choosing.

 Parker then directed Fame (1980), which follows the lives of eight students through their years at the New York City's High School of Performing Arts.
 It was a huge box-office success and led to a television spin-off series of the same name.
-Parker stated that after doing a serious drama like Midnight Express, he wanted to do a film with music, but very different from typical musicals of the past:
+Parker stated that after doing a serious drama like Midnight Express, he wanted to do a film with music, but very different from typical musicals of the past.
+Having already done Bugsy Malone, he felt confident that he knew how to go about creating a musical where the songs emerge from real situations.

-Actress Irene Cara recalls that "the nice thing about the way Alan works with everyone is that he allowed us to really feel like classmates."
-However, Parker was refused permission to use the actual school portrayed in the film because of the notoriety he achieved from his previous film, Midnight Express.
-The head of the school district told him, "Mr. Parker, we can't risk you doing for New York high schools the same thing you did for Turkish prisons."
+Actress Irene Cara recalled that "the nice thing about the way Alan works with everyone is that he allowed us to really feel like classmates."
+However, Parker was refused permission to use the actual school portrayed in the film because of the foul language in the screenplay.

 Parker's next film was Shoot the Moon (1982), the story of a marital break-up that takes place in Northern California.
 Parker calls it "the first grown-up film that I'd done".
 He again chose to direct a subject distinctly different from his previous film, explaining, "I really try to do different work.
 I think that by doing different work each time, it keeps you creatively fresher."
 He described the theme of the film being about "two people who can't live together but who also can't let go of one another.
 A story of fading love, senseless rage, and the inevitable bewildering betrayal in the eyes of the children."
 Its stars, Albert Finney and Diane Keaton, received Golden Globe nominations for their performances.